Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 ## Working with SAM/BAM files
 ----

 [Samtools](http://www.htslib.org/doc/samtools.html) is an extensive software suite that provides tools for working with alignment files.
 We will use Samtools to explore our alignments, and demonstrate some common tasks that can be performed using this software.
-While our alignments were generated from RNA-seq reads, the samtools usage examples below will be appliciable to analysis of any NGS data type.
+While our alignments were generated from RNA-seq reads, the samtools usage examples below will be applicable to analysis of any NGS data type.
 As we mentioned previously Samtools is a software suite, meaning there are many commands that each accept different arguments and flags to perform an operation on an alignment file.
-Lets have a look at the commmands available.
+Lets have a look at the commands available.

 ```bash
 # View the commands available in the Samtools software suite